sean0921/gdmspy/README.md

 ## Known Problems
 Because GDMS website will still response HTTP 200 when Pfile search error occurs.
 Please manually check your downloaded P-file format is correct by `file ????????.???` (in Unix-like system)

+## TODO
+- Auto Choose which network to use: CWB24 or CWBSN by years of data